Football hooliganism in the United Kingdom: Wales

 Cardiff City's hooligan firm, the Soul Crew, has been involved in full-scale riots since the 1970s.
-In January 2002, Leeds United and Cardiff City fans, players, and Cardiff chairman Sam Hammam were hit by missiles during a game, while hundreds of Cardiff fans invaded the pitch after the final whistle to celebrate knocking the then leaders of the Premier League out of the FA Cup.
+In January 2002, Leeds United and Cardiff City fans, players, and Cardiff chairman Sam Hammam were hit by thrown objects during a game, while hundreds of Cardiff fans invaded the pitch after the final whistle to celebrate knocking the then leaders of the Premier League out of the FA Cup.
 The Cardiff City club were fined £40,000 by the Football Association of Wales for the events of that day.
 Hammam was criticised by the head of the English Police Spotting teams for encouraging the hooligans by saying before the game, "It's better for us to play them at Ninian because the intimidatory factor will be so big ...
 It's a bit like the old Den at Millwall except ten times more."
 Hammam at first blamed what he called a "racist English media" for exaggerating the trouble at the Leeds game, but he also launched "a war on hooliganism".
 In October 2004 a BBC report stated that Cardiff had more fans banned than any other Football League club, with 160 banning orders against its fans, showing a willingness to stamp out hooliganism.

-Despite the club's small size, Wrexham Football Club has a significant football hooligan element known as the Frontline.
+Despite the club's historically small size, Wrexham Football Club has a significant football hooligan element known as the Frontline.
 It has been involved in riots with many firms in the UK, such as those of Chester City, Everton, and Port Vale.